Personal configuration files for various Linux applications.

 Waybar

-My waybar config is floating/detached at the top of the desktop.
+My waybar config is fairly simple and attached the top of the desktop.
 It has the following sections from left to right:

 • Arch Logo